DeveloperDionz/librarymanagement/README.md

  py manage.py makemigrations
  py manage.py migrate
  py manage.py runserver
+Download this project as a ZIP folder and extract it.

+Move to the project folder in Terminal.
+Then run the following commands:

+bash
+Copy code
+py manage.py makemigrations
+py manage.py migrate
+py manage.py runserver
-Now enter the following URL in Your Browser Installed On Your PC: arduino
+Now enter the following URL in your browser installed on your PC:

+arduino
 Copy code
 http://127.0.0.1:8000/